connectedbydata/connectedbydata.org/_jobs/head-of-delivery-and-ops.md

 ## Who are you?

-As our Head of Delivery, you’ll be good at:
+As our Head of Delivery and Operations, you’ll be good at:

 * Picking things up and trying stuff out
 * Clear and efficient communication